WIN Television: News and current affairs

 WIN News is the network's local news service.
 Fourteen regional bulletins and news updates are presented from studios in Wollongong, with reporters and camera crews based in district newsrooms.
-In most markets, WIN News may compete with Seven News or Nightly News.
+In most markets, WIN News competes with Seven News.

 WIN has produced independent news reports and bulletins since 1962 for its original Wollongong station.
 As well as the flagship nightly bulletin, WIN Television has in the past produced current affairs programming, including the community affairs programme Roving Eye, and Sunday Review, a weekly review of international, national, and local stories.

 WIN also broadcast WIN's All Australian News at 7am weekdays and weeknights at late nights, which featured highlights from news bulletins from its regional stations.
 It was axed in June 2021, following Nine's new affiliation agreement with WIN.

 Sport

 On WIN's Nine-affiliated stations in Southern NSW, Griffith, Regional Queensland, Regional Victoria, Mildura, Tasmania, Eastern SA and Regional WA, it relays sports coverage broadcast from Nine's Wide World of Sports.
 On WIN's 10-affiliated stations in Griffith, Mildura, Regional WA, and Eastern SA, it relays sports coverage provided by 10 Sport.
 The Seven-affiliated stations in Griffith, Mount Gambier, and the Riverland carry Seven Sport sports coverage.